GeoNode/geonode/docs/install/core/index.rst

   ssh root@example.com

-  # Follow the prompts to set the new user'''s information.
+  # Follow the prompts to set the new user's information.
   # It is fine to accept the defaults to leave all of this information blank.
   sudo adduser geonode
   sudo usermod -aG sudo geonode